sbelakho2/apex-mediation-platform/docs/Customer-Facing/Support/Troubleshooting-Guide.md

 **Symptom:**
 ```
 Error: Attribute application@label value=(App Name) from AndroidManifest.xml
-is also present at [com.apexmediation.sdk] AndroidManifest.xml
+is also present at [com.rivalapexmediation.sdk] AndroidManifest.xml
 ```

 **Solution:** Add to `AndroidManifest.xml`: